What you need to know about pigmentation

 When we think of the way our skin ages, fine lines, wrinkles and sagging are usually front of mind, but brown spots and uneven skintone are also a factor.

 While a smattering of freckles is often deemed ‘cute’ in our youth, larger areas of pigmentation – those uneven patches of brown skin on the face, décolletage and hands – are much more bothersome as we age and can add years to our appearance.

-If we could turn back time, I’m sure we’d all slather on the sunscreen to protect our delicate young skin from the sun’s harmful ultraviolet rays.
+If we could turn back time, I’m sure we’d all slather on the sunscreen and sunblock to protect our delicate young skin from the sun’s harmful ultraviolet rays.
 But it might interest you to know that the sun isn’t the only culprit when it comes to skin discolouration, known as hyperpigmentation.